U.S. to test its Palestinian dual-nationals' Israeli access in July

 JERUSALEM, June 26 (Reuters) - The United States will test Palestinian-Americans' freedom of travel in Israel next month as part of preparations for proposed U.S. visa exemptions for Israelis, an official briefed on the preparations said on Monday.

-Israel has satisfied some conditions for the U.S. Visa Waver Program (VWP), to which it hopes to be admitted by October.
+Israel has satisfied some conditions for the U.S. Visa Waiver Program (VWP), to which it hopes to be admitted by October.
+It must now demonstrate unfettered access for Palestinian-Americans at Israel's border and to the Israeli-occupied West Bank.

-What remains is to demonstrate reciprocal access for Palestinian-Americans at Israel's borders and to the occupied West Bank.
+"Israel still has significant work to complete on a short timeline," a U.S. Embassy spokesperson said, adding that this should entail "extending reciprocal privileges ... including allowing Palestinian-Americans to travel to and through Israel."

 Israeli Foreign Minister Eli Cohen told Ynet TV on Sunday that a "pilot programme" to keep the country's VWP candidacy on track would be launched in mid-July.
 He did not elaborate.